Web design · SEO & SEA · Branding

 45711 Datteln

-1.1.1 The contractor provides the customer with various agency services.
-The specific scope of services is subject to individual agreements between the contractor and the customer.
+1.1.1 The Contractor offers the Client various agency services.
+The specific scope of services shall be the subject of individual agreements between the Contractor and the Client.

-1.1.2 The contractor does not enter into contracts with consumers or private individuals.
+1.1.2 The Contractor shall not conclude any contracts with consumers or private individuals.

 1.1.3 The Contractor shall be authorised to subcontract the necessary services in its own name and for its own account to subcontractors, who in turn may also use subcontractors.
 Unless otherwise agreed, the Contractor shall remain the sole contractual partner of the Customer.
 Subcontractors shall not be used if it is apparent to the Contractor that their use is contrary to the legitimate interests of the Customer.